NEXT EVENT - ROUND 2

 Which engine can I use?

-You can use whatever engine you want ! so long as it is 6000cc or less in capacity and you can fit it into your car without breaking the CAMS regulations, which almost means you can run anything in anything.
+You can use whatever engine you want ! so long as it is 6000cc or less in capacity and you can fit it into your car without breaking the sports sedan regulations, which almost means you can run anything in anything.
 The engine you choose will determine the division and class you compete in within the Club and will also determine your minimum racing weight.
 You can also run forced induction but your capacity is then multiplied by 1.7 and the 6000cc limit in total still applies.

-How do the divisions and classes work?
+How do the championships and classes work?